Thru-hiking 101

 Dates & Itinerary

-Day 1: 11:00 a.m. pick up from Bangor (Airport, hotel, car rental, or bus stop).
+Day 1: 11:00 a.m. meet-up in Bangor (Airport, hotel, car rental, or bus stop).
 If you are driving to us, you must check-in at the Outfitters by 1:00 p.m.
 From 1:00 p.m. to 2:00 p.m. you will be able to get settled into your room at the Hostel and join us for a light lunch.
 From 2:00 p.m. to 6:00 p.m. we will cover information and planning workshop topics.
 Dinner will be 7:00 p.m. to 8:00 p.m.

 Day 2: Breakfast is 7:00 a.m. to 7:45 a.m.
 From 8:00 a.m. to 12:00 p.m. and 2:00 p.m. to 6:00 p.m. we will cover hands-on workshop topics.
 We will break for lunch and down time from 12:00 p.m. to 2:00 p.m.
 Dinner will be 7:00 p.m. to 8:00 p.m.